-Here are four ways to scan a QR Code with an iPhone –
+How to scan a QR Code with an iPhone, iPad, or iPod touch

-To scan a QR Code on your iPhone or iPad using the native camera app, follow these steps –
+To scan a QR Code on your iPhone, iPad, or iPod touch using the native camera app, follow these steps –

 Point it at a QR Code to scan